skruti10/amazon-sagemaker-architecting-for-ml/AnomalyDetection/Project Goal.md

 # Modeling Strategy
 As a team we will break the data set into three segments:
-- Train
+- Train - 70&#37; for training
-- Test
+- Test - 20&#37; for testing
-- Validation
+- Validation - 10&#37;  for validation

 As of now the team is keeping all fields in data set.
 The data is considered to be ready "as-is".
+However we did conduct some exploratory analysis and just looking for casual relationships.

 # End Goal
 Before transaction is committed / approved, automatically run data thorugh model.
 Any transactions flagged as being fradulent would be automatically put on hold and flagged for manual review.